surma/surma.dev/content/things/compile-js.md

 x = JSValue{"hello"};
 ```

-In C, you can achieve a variable with multiple types through a type union,
+If you wanted variable in your C program to contain one of many types, you
-which are notoriously not type safe.
-C++ has a type-safe counterpart to C's
+could use a `union`, which are notoriously not type safe.
+C++ has a type-safe
-`union`, which is called `std::variant` in C++’s stdlib:
+counterpart to C's `union`, which is called `std::variant`:

 ```cpp
 #include <variant>